mdonegan91/mr-robogers-neighborhood/README.md

 ### Describe: robogerMessage

-##### Test: "For numbers containing an action integer 1, it should replace the entire number with 'beep!'"
+##### Test: "For numbers containing action integer 1, it should replace the entire number with 'beep!'"
 ##### Code: robogerMesage1(14)
 ##### Expected output: 'beep!'